Effective Date: August 15, 2022

 The law gives you the following rights about your health information:

 - Right to Ask for a Correction.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to correct the information.
 You have the right to ask for a correction for as long as the information is kept by or for UPMC.
 You must put your request in writing and give it to your doctor or the place where you received care.
-If you do not ask in writing or give your reasons in writing, we may tell you that we will not do as you have asked.
-We have the right to refuse your request if you ask us to correct information that 1) was not made by us, unless the person or place that originally made the information is no longer available to make the correction; 2) is not part of the health information kept by or for UPMC; 3) is not part of the information you are permitted by law to see and copy; or 4) we decide is correct and complete.
+If you do not ask in writing or give your reasons in writing, we may tell you that we will not make the change.
+We also have the right to refuse your request if 1) we determine that the information is correct and complete; 2) the information is not part of the health information created or kept by or for UPMC;3) the person or place who created the information is no longer available to make the correction and we believe the information to be correct; or 4) the information is not part of the information that you are permitted by law to see and/or copy.

 - Right to Ask for Limits on Use and Sharing.